OpenSDP/OpenSDP.github.io/_subpages/data_01_data_engine.md

 prepares Nevada school- and district-level data, as well as providing analysis-ready datasets.

-Some useful public data sets include:

-[College Scorecard Data](https://collegescorecard.ed.gov/data/): These data provide insights into the performance of colleges eligible to receive federal financial aid, and offer a look at the outcomes of students at those schools.

-[The Ed Data Inventory](https://datainventory.ed.gov/InventoryList) describes data reported to the Department of Education as part of grant activities, along with administrative and statistical data assembled and maintained by the Department.

-[Stanford CEPA data](https://cepa.stanford.edu/seda/data-archive) includes data files with a range of detailed data on educational conditions, contexts, and outcomes in schools and school districts across the United States.

 {% include link_box.html
   heading = "nevadaReportCardR"
   author = "Data Insight Partners"